6 Techniques for Orchestral Composition with Dubler 2

 Dubler 2 allows you to do this in realtime as the loudness of your voice can be traced and applied to your instrument’s volume parameter in real-time via the ENV control dial.
 One of the best aspects of this dial is that tends to be automatically mapped to the velocity dynamics control of synth plug-ins.

-Dubler 2 6 Orchestral Techniques
+Dubler 2 Cmin1

 This also applies to the Spitfire plug-ins we’re using, so even without doing any MIDI mapping the loudness of our voice affects the instrument’s volume.